This Stylish Photographer’s Home Looks and Feels So Cool

 Keeping yourself and your space looking fresh in the egg-frying heat of August in the South is a feat, but Margaret Wright nails it.
 The chic photographer has a great eye for beautiful things and a smart take on making her home work for her — one of those people that always seems to have the inside scoop a little before the rest of us.
 She owns a mid-century ranch house in Charleston, South Carolina, where summer temps can top 100 and the coastal humidity is no joke.
-But inside Margaret's airy abode, it's all breezy minimalism and breezy temps.
+But inside Margaret’s airy abode, it’s all breezy minimalism and breezy temps.
 We talked to Margaret about how she keeps her cool—literally and figuratively.
+Here’s what she had to say.

 I was set on finding a bungalow or cottage-style home, but we fell in love with the giant picture window and functional layout of our ranch house.
 A lot of my decor choices have come from wanting to pay homage to the age of the house and the style it was meant for.
 I aim to balance mid-century details with other styles I love, like contemporary and feminine elements.